-Generally speaking, when you go see a horror movie, you're there because you want to be scared.
-You want a film that'll make you feel uncomfortable.
-You want the movie to shake you to your very core.
+Generally speaking, when you see a horror movie, you're there because you want to be scared.
+You want a film that'll make you feel uncomfortable, one that'll shake you to your very core.

 Everything about Sharknado is ridiculous and hilarious.
 It's a pure camp-fest featuring a tornado that picks up a seemingly unlimited supply of sharks and flings them onto unsuspecting victims.
 It's bloody, it's hilarious, and it's downright insane.